 - Make it fun.
 Bring a friend, sing a song, tell a story, play tag along the way, hide some rocks.
 Fun is the best kind of motivation.

 - Celebrate success.
 Give heaps of praise for their efforts along the way, when you reach the destination, and when you get home again.
 Recall perseverance fondly, as in, "Remember when you were so tired and you just wanted to stop, but you kept going anyway?"
 Sadie was feeling extra tired on an overnight tramp recently and blamed her heavy boots angrily.
 When I acknowledged her fatigue, she smile with relief and said, "I'm tired, but I can keep on going."
 Emphasise how the children’s positive attitude and determination helped them succeed.
-Choose tramps with natural rewards, such as the tops of peaks or thunderous waterfalls.
+Choose tramps with natural rewards, such as peaks or thunderous waterfalls.
 Our tradition is to toast reaching the destination with a round of dried mangos and a group photograph.
 Start your own celebratory tradition.

 Out of the mouths of babes